 However, borax, used sensibly, is quite benign.
 Those of us of a certain age in the USA may remember the television western Death Valley Days, sponsored exclusively by 20 Mule Team Borax.
 Borax was mined in Death Valley, California and transported in wagons pulled by teams of 20 mules.
 20 Mule Team Borax was widely used for laundry detergent, working well even in hard water.
 It has other household uses and is also used as the “Boraxo” brand hand soap.
 It is still available commercially.

 Biological protection of stumps using the fungus Phlebiopsis gigantea is also practiced in some areas.
 Rotstop C is a product used in North America.
 It is a wettable powder that is applied as an aqueous mixture within 24 hours of cutting, according to the producer.
-It is registered for use in Canada and in the following US states: Alabama, Florida, Georgia, Michigan, North Carolina, South Carolina, Virginia, and Wisconsin.
+It is registered for use in Canada and in these midwestern and southeastern states: Alabama, Florida, Georgia, Michigan, North Carolina, South Carolina, Virginia, and Wisconsin.
 Additional state registrations are pending.

 Phlebiopsis gigantea has an advantage over borax in that the saprobe colonizes the root system, preventing access by the pathogen not just at the stump top.
 On the other hand, studies showed that it allowed colonization by Heterobasidion sp. of 10% or more stumps.